Definition of Homemade Dividends

 Benefits of Home Made Dividends

 - The shareholder can get the homemade dividend at any time at his discretion.
-He need not to wait for the declaration and receipt of the dividend by the company.
+He need not wait for the company’s declaration and receipt of the dividend.

 - The cash inflow of the investor increases.
 Hence, he can undergo the planned activities and usage of homemade dividends for his personal or business purpose or any future purpose without any complexity.

-- Also, he is under no control of selling a particular amount of shares or earning any particular amount of homemade dividend.
+- Also, he is under no control over selling a particular amount of shares or earning any specific amount of homemade dividend.
 He owns the shares, and hence it is completely his will what he makes from his shares and how much homemade dividend he gets.

 Challenges of Home Made Dividend Policy

 - The shareholder cannot sell the share directly in the market.
 He has to make the sell-through broker, in which case he has to bear brokerage expenses too.
-Hence, the dividend he was expecting through the sale of shares will be reduced by incurring brokerage expenses.
+Hence, the dividend he expected through the sale of shares will be reduced by incurring brokerage expenses.

-- The traditional dividends we get from the company generally have the less amount of taxes imposed on them.
-However, the taxes imposed on homemade dividends are more than the taxes involved on the traditional dividends because the homemade dividends are called the personal earnings of the shareholder.
+- The traditional dividends we get from the company generally have fewer taxes imposed on them.
+However, the taxes imposed on homemade dividends are more than those on traditional dividends because the homemade dividends are called the personal earnings of the shareholder.

 - The homemade dividends are earned by the sale of investments by the shareholder.
 Hence the investment of the shareholder gets reduced.
-The return the shareholder was expecting from such investment gets lost, and the shareholder faces the loss on the return in future.
+The return the shareholder was expecting from such an investment gets lost, and the shareholder faces a loss on the return in the future.

 Conclusion – Homemade Dividends

-A homemade dividend is one of the important and popular forms of generation of income by the sale of the part of the shareholder’s investment portfolio.
-Homemade dividends are earned, or the sale of part of the investment is made to meet the expectation of shareholders regarding cash inflows in case the company is unable to pay the desired dividend by a shareholder or meet the shareholder’s expectation.
-Sometimes, the homemade dividends prove to be beneficial for the shareholder as he can generate the income by the sale of investment at any time he wants.
+A homemade dividend is one of the important and popular forms of income generation by selling part of the shareholder’s investment portfolio.
+Shareholders earn homemade dividends or make partial sales of their investments to meet their cash inflow expectations in case the company is unable to pay the desired dividend or meet the shareholder’s expectations.
+Sometimes, homemade dividends benefit the shareholder as he can generate income by selling investments whenever he wants.
 He can meet his cash inflow plans anytime.
-However, considering the cost of sale of investments like brokerage cost, earning of homemade dividends results in the extra cost with less income.
-Also, the number of shares decreases for the future, again affecting the returned income for the future period.
-Considering all the above points, the shareholder should decide to earn homemade dividends by the sale of part of his investments.
+However, considering the sale cost of investments like brokerage cost, earning homemade dividends results in extra costs with less income.
+Also, the number of shares decreases in the future, again affecting the returned income for the future period.
+Considering all the above points, the shareholder should earn homemade dividends by selling part of his investments.

 Recommended Articles

 This is a guide to Homemade Dividends.
-Here we also discuss the definition and challenges of homemade dividend policy along with benefits and features.
+Here we also discuss the definition and challenges of homemade dividend policy and its benefits and features.
 You may also have a look at the following articles to learn more –